 It’s worth noting that hotels have similar loyalty programs to airlines.
 You can earn points by staying at hotels and also by using hotel credit cards.

 So, what does that have to do with airline miles?
 Well, some of the hotels are partnered with airlines and you can actually transfer your hotel points to airline miles.
 The versatility of hotel credit cards is something to consider when shopping for a best rewards credit card.

 Credit Card Rewards

-The best credit cards offer sign-up bonus points if you are able to spend a certain amount within a specific timeframe; usually 90 days.
+The best credit cards offer sign-up bonuses if you are able to spend a certain amount within a specific timeframe, usually the first three months.

 There are three types of rewards credit cards: